 She didn’t know quite yet what to make of her new situation.
 The possibility that Karda and Taerys might really want to help her was startling, but she would remain cautious.
 Taerys made sure that Devesi stayed close to her as they hurried with their bags to the extensively hollowed out series of caves that were the stables.
 Six flatbed wagons were already loaded with supplies for the journey.
 The drivers harnessed the draughthorses with a quick and methodical efficiency.
 Devesi found the bustle confusing and tried to keep out of the way.
 Her duffel bag was taken from her and loaded with the luggage that Karda put in his wagon behind the two rows of bench seats.

 Karda was the first to start driving his wagon down to the gate in the inner wall and the other five followed quickly.
-He was wrapped in a green, brown and blue leather greatcoat with a scarf around his neck and a wide-brimmed hat on his head.
-Devesi joined Taerys and the guards who had already left the stables and walked their horses ahead of the wagons.
-Light misting rain was obscuring visibility and making Taerys frown.
-Combined with the snowmelt, the rain would slow them down and she was already revising her plan on a safe spot to stop overnight.
+He wore a green, brown and blue leather greatcoat with a scarf around his neck and a wide-brimmed hat on his head.
+Devesi joined Taerys and the guards who had already left the stables as they walked with their horses ahead of the wagons.
+Light misting rain was obscuring visibility.
+Combined with the melting snow, the rain would slow them down and Taerys was already revising her plan on a safe spot to stop overnight.
 The guards gathered around her to consult their map books.
 Their horses formed a loose outer ring around them, empty saddles glistening with rain.
 All of the guards wore similar hooded ankle-length coats and were armed with swords strapped across their backs.
 At a signal from Taerys they all mounted their horses.
 In the wet, their bows were left unstrung and kept in leather sleeves at the front of their saddles.
 Devesi stood off to one side to avoid getting any closer to the horses than she had to.

 ‘You can hop up on the seat behind Karda, there’s plenty of room.’
 Taerys said.